Heybridge, Maldon: Notable people

 Francis Waring (1760–1833) was the vicar of Heybridge.
 He was notorious for the extraordinary way he performed the duties of his office.
 He would read church lessons at breakneck speed, give a very quick sermon of one or two sentences and then run down the aisle and leap onto a horse to gallop off and repeat the performance at two other churches in the area.

 His domestic arrangements were equally peculiar.
 Although he wasn't poor, his vicarage was furnished with rough-hewn logs, instead of chairs.
 His children ate their meals from a trough next to the split-log dining table.
 He and his wife slept in an enormous wicker cradle suspended from the ceiling.

 The Waring Room, St Andrew's church hall, is named after him.

 Edward Hammond Bentall (1814–1898) was an industrialist who developed the agricultural machinery manufacturing business established by his father William Bentall (1776–1836) and traded under the name E H Bentall & Co.
 In 1873 he built a large Italianate house called The Towers at the corner of Goldhanger Road and Colchester Road.
 The house pioneered concrete block construction and was built with ducted air heating and no fireplaces, although some were added later.
 The house was demolished in the 1950s.
 Today the site is occupied by the Towers Estate.

+Freedom of the Parish

+The following people and military units have received the Freedom of the Parish of Heybridge.